kof/simpleio/readme.md

 - optimized for horizontal scaling
 - reliable message delivery (built-in delivery confirmation)
 - multiplexing on the server and client
 - lightweight (appr.
-6.5 kb on the client)
+2.5 kb minified and gzipped on the client)

 ## Todo